Dušan Mitošević: Playing career

-Coaching career
+Managerial career

-Iraklis Thessaloniki
+Iraklis

-Mitošević after eight years of coaching in amateur leagues and as assistant coach in FK Rad, took over Iraklis Thessaloniki, as the first significant assignment in 1994.
+Mitošević after eight years of coaching in amateur leagues and as assistant coach in FK Rad, took over Iraklis, as the first significant assignment in 1994.
 Mitošević attacking mentality aided the club to achieve a Uefa Cup Qualification and some great records.
 During his two years management the club achieved a point record (62) in clubs’ pro history, the biggest GD +24 and the most wins 18 and 17 respectively in the last thirty years.
 The attacking oriented character was evident in the impressive numbers and scoring performances similar to the Athens big three as the team scored in 31 out of 34 home games with a remarkable average of over two goals per home game for these two periods.
 The team lost only one out of eight games against the city's rival (PAOK & Aris) win three and draw four times.
 During Mitošević second season 1995/96 Iraklis finished in the fourth place behind the Athens big three with 12 points difference from Aris and 20 points from PAOK.

 Anorthosis Famagusta

 In 1996 Mitošević was appointed as the manager of the Cypriot club Anorthosis Famagusta FC.
 He created one of the most impressive teams in the Cypriot football history.
 During its dominance they won four consecutive championships, three super cups and a cup.
 The statistics are even more convincing, as they count 98 wins, 20 draws and 12 defeats in five years in official championship games.
 Scoring an astonishing 2.93 goals per game or 382 goals in 130 championship games.
 For three consecutive seasons, the team scored more than 80 goals in over 26 games.
 In 1997/98 and 1998/99 held the record of the highest goal scoring and goal difference in the league history.
-At that time Mitošević coached some of the best players in the Cypriot football history like Ioannis Okkas, Panayiotis Engomitis, Siniša Gogić, Vesko Mihajlović, Slobodan Krčmarević, Vassos Melanarkitis, and many more.
+At that time Mitošević coached some of the best players in the Cypriot football history like Ioannis Okkas, Panagiotis Engomitis, Siniša Gogić, Vesko Mihajlović, Slobodan Krčmarević, Vassos Melanarkitis, and many more.
 He won the Coach of the Year award in Cyprus four consecutive seasons (1997, 1998, 1999 and 2000).

 AEK Larnaca

-In 2001 after five magnificent years in charge of Anorthosis Famagusta where he became one of the most successful coaches in the history of the Cypriot football, Mitošević decided to step down from his position and moved to the other big club of the city AEK Larnaca.
-During his time in AEK he improved every number compared to last years’ performance, and achieved the third best scoring performance, however AEK ended up again in the seventh position.
+In 2001 after five years in charge of Anorthosis Famagusta, where he became one of the most successful coaches in the history of the Cypriot football, Mitošević decided to step down from his position.
+He moved to the other big club of the city, AEK Larnaca.
+During his time in AEK he improved every number compared to last years’ performance, and achieved the third best scoring performance.
+However, AEK ended up again in the seventh position.